zexxon/neo4j-event-console-content-pack/README.md

 Advanced Demo
 -------------

-You will need an updated Random HTTP Message Generator input , which is available in the Graylog master branch and will be going into the 2.0 release.
+You will need to be running Graylog 2.0 or newer to run through the advanced demo.

 -   Make sure you have the Neo4j output plugin installed

 -   Download and install the demo content pack

 -   Configure the Neo4j Host/IP and credentials on the output source

 Once you have installed the content pack and updated your Neo4j output configuration, you should start seeing messages like the following appear in your Graylog instance: